zoujiaqing/Signal-Server/docs/config-documentation.md

 # Config Documentation

 - This is documentation for filling out `sample.yml` and `sample-secrets-bundle.yml` inside `/service/config/`

   - To create a config file that starts a usable Signal-Server, follow all of [General Config](#general-config) and [Required Dependancies](#required)

+  - Unfortunately, properly documenting every dependancy necessary has resulted in very unintuitive documentation.
+For the least painful time, follow all the [Required Dependancies Instructions](#required) before starting on [General Configuration](#general-configuration), because sections there are more involved and require pre-configured AWS / Google Cloud instances

 - [Here](docs/documented-sample.yml) is an example of `sample.yml` with extra comments and some sections filled out
 - [Here](docs/documented-sample-secrets-bundle.yml) is an example of `sample-secrets-bundle.yml` with added comments and some sections filled out
+- [Here](sample-secrets.env) is an example of a file that manages your environmental variables
+- [Here](sample-secrets.md) is a sample file to store any other sensitive Signal-Server keys / data

 ## [General Configuration](#general-config)